 How To Lubricate Your Mat Springs

 New rebounder springs have a light coating which temporarily reduces friction noise.
 This coating wears away after a few hours of usage.
 This is a required break-in period prior to lubrication.
 When you receive your rebounder you may hear a “spring expansion” or “spring stretch” noise.
 This is normal.
 After the break-in period, however, the rebounder will start to squeak which is your sign to apply lubrication.
 Application of lubrication prior to the break-in period causes the springs to emit growling/screeching/scratching noises.
-Please read ALL instructions before applying lubrication.

-Do not lubricate the coils of the spring.
+Do Not lubricate the coils of the spring.